List of Computer Terms for Digital Investigations

 BASIC – Beginners All-purpose Symbolic Instruction Code.
 A programming language.

-Boot – To turn on our startup an electronic device or computer.
-Also, sometimes referred to as “booting up”
+Boot—To turn on or start an electronic device or computer.
+It is also sometimes referred to as “booting up.”

-Browser – Also known as a web browser, a software tool used to read web pages and other web-based content.
+Browser—Also known as a web browser, a web browser is software used to read web pages and other web-based content.
 View a list of the most popular web browsers.

-CD-ROM – Compact Disc – Read-Only Memory – A form of storage where the data and information stored on the disc can be read but not manipulated or changed.
+CD-ROM (Compact Disc—Read-Only Memory)—This is a form of storage in which the data and information stored on the disc can be read but not manipulated or changed.

 CMS – Content Management System.